polrel-witter/live/README.md

 profiles individually, giving the option to match.
 When a guest initiates a match request, the `%matcher` agent sends a positive `%shake` poke to the host ship where the connection status is stored locally until the recipient initiates a postive `%shake` on their own accord.
-Both parties are notified of the match when it becomes mutual, at which point they share their profile info with each other.
-Profile info is never sent to the host, unless a guest matches with them.
+The host ship notifies both parties of the match when it becomes mutual.
+At this point profile info is shared with each other, directly.
+Profile data is never sent to the host, unless a guest matches with them.

 # Pokes
 ## %live